hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/scheduled-triggers.rst

      - URL of webhook or environment variable which has the URL
    * - schedule
      - true
-     - ScheduleConf_
+     - Cron Expression
-     - Schedule configuration
+     - Cron expression at which the trigger should be invoked.
    * - payload
      - false
      - JSON